Introducing the story of Glendurgan

 - Joining in with occasional training and sharing days with fellow volunteers

-- At least half a day a fortnight but ideally a day a week (Glendurgan is open Tuesday to Sunday and also open on bank holiday Mondays and all Mondays in August).
-Introductory talks are offered 10.30am to 3.30pm each day.
+- Ideally at least half a day a fortnight but the rota is flexible (Glendurgan is open Tuesday to Sunday and also open on bank holiday Mondays and all Mondays in August).

 This role will suit you if you are...